 You’ll be surprised at how straightforward it actually is.
 Think of your own personal bank account.
-When you want to pay a bill via BPAY or pay someone’s personal account, you need integral information to help identify the third party.
-Much like an IMT.
+When you want to pay a bill via BPAY or make a transfer to someone’s personal account, you need integral information to help identify the third party.
+The same applies to an international money transfer.

 Important information and numbers you need before making an IMT include:

 - Recipient's full name

 - Recipient's bank account details, including their IBAN (international bank account number)

 - SWIFT or BIC code - this is a unique 8 or 11 digit number that identifies banks around the world.
 Use this tool to search up the SWIFT/BIC code of your recipient's bank.

 It’s a good idea to have this information handy before making your transfer, to ensure your transaction is as smooth as possible.